BJTerry/mailchimp/tutorial.markdown

 # Using ReaderT

 There are still a couple improvements that could be made to the interface.
-First, we are creating a new Manager each time query is called, which is very inefficient as it's an expensive operation (according to the documentation, at least).
+First, we are creating a new Manager each time query is called, which is very inefficient as it's an expensive operation.
 Second, if you are making multiple calls within the library, the current syntax could be slightly improved.
 Suppose that you want to delete all your folders created before a certain date, and you are in a non-IO monadic context, such as in a Yesod Handler.
 The code to perform that operation would look like this:

     liftIO $ do
       now <- getCurrentTime